etijskens/wetppr/docs/vsc-infrastructure.md

 ```

 !!!
 Note
-    If the key is in sub-directory `.ssh` of you home directory, the `-i path/to/my/private-ssh-key` can be omitted.
+    If the key is in sub-directory `.ssh` of your home directory, the `-i path/to/my/private-ssh-key` can be omitted.

-The `ssh` command above, connects your terminal session to the **login node** of the Vaughan cluster.
+The `ssh` command above, connects your terminal session to a _login node_ (see above) of the Vaughan cluster.
-This is where users execute simple tasks like job preparation, organization their workspace and projects,
-create input data, software development, small tests, ...
-Computational tasks, on the other hand, are
-executed on ***compute nodes*** (see below, [Submitting jobs on Vaughan][submitting-jobs-on-vaughan]).
 After the command is finished, you can use the terminal as if you were working on the login node.
-The
-current working directory will be a location in your file system on the cluster, rather than on your local machine.

-Vaughan has two login nodes. `login1-vaughan.hpc.uantwerpen.be` and `login2-vaughan.hpc.uantwerpen.be`.
+The current working directory will be a location in your file system on the cluster, rather than on your local machine.
+Vaughan has two login nodes, `login1-vaughan.hpc.uantwerpen.be` and `login2-vaughan.hpc.uantwerpen.be`.
 You can also
 use `login-vaughan.hpc.uantwerpen.be`.
-Then the system will choose the login node with the highest availability.
+The system then will choose the login node with the highest availability.

 `Ssh` comes with a `.ssh/config` file that allows you to store the arguments of frequently used ssh commands.
 E.g.